 Interest rate risk is measured using a combination of value-based assessments and earnings sensitivity assessments, including Economic Value of Equity (EVE) and Net Interest Income (NII).
-These are complemented by metrics such as PV01 (directional and yield curve risk), basis spread risk, swap spread risk in the Bank's HQLA and non-HQLA portfolios, foreign exchange risk, and material sources of optionality including prepayment behaviours on fixed term mortgages and Pay As You Grow repayment options on BBLs.
+These are complemented by metrics such as PV01 (directional and yield curve risk), basis spread risk, swap spread risk in the Bank's HQLA and non-HQLA portfolios, foreign exchange risk, and material sources of optionality including prepayment behaviours on fixed term mortgages.